-- In the Model Builder window, under Results 📠 click Ray Trajectories (gop).
-This is a 3D Plot Group 🛅 . - 2 In the Settings window for 3D Plot Group, type Ray Diagram 1 in the Label text field. - 3 Locate the Color Legend section.
-Select the Show units check box. - 4 From the Position list, choose Bottom. - 5 In the Model Builder window, expand the Results =>Ray Diagram 1 node.
+- I In the Model Builder window, under Results lick the Ray Trajectories (gop) 🛅 plot group. - 2 In the Settings window for 3D Plot Group, type Ray Diagram 1 in the Label text field. - 3 Locate the Color Legend section.
+Select the Show units check box. - 4 From the Position list, choose Bottom.